 The lease agreement provides for an initial term of five academic years for the original bed spaces and four academic years for the new bed spaces per the lease amendment.
-The lease commenced in August, 2012.
-The lease term for the original bed spaces may be extended for three additional, consecutive five year periods and the term of the new bed spaces may be extended for one additional one year period.
+The lease commenced in August 2012.
+The lease term for the original bed spaces may be extended for three additional, consecutive five-year periods and the term of the new bed spaces may be extended for one additional one-year period.
 The option to extend a term shall be exercised not less than one year prior to the expiration of the term then in effect.
+MCPHS has exercised the option to extend both leases for one five-year period and two one-year periods, respectively.
 Annual rent for an academic year shall be due and payable in equal installments in September and February.
 Annual rent during the periods of extension provide for rent increases as defined in the lease agreement.

-On August 7, 2012, the Authority entered into a lease agreement with Harvard Vanguard Medical Associates, Inc. (Harvard Vanguard) to lease approximately 2,395 square feet of space at MCAD for the purpose of operating a student health services clinic.
-The cost of the property leased to Harvard Vanguard and included in buildings and improvements in the accompanying statements of net position (deficiency in net position) amounts to approximately \$1,107,000 at both June 30, 2014 and 2013, with accumulated depreciation of \$82,926 and \$55,284 as of June 30, 2014 and 2013, respectively.
+On August 7, 2012, the Authority entered into a lease agreement with Harvard Vanguard Medical Associates, Inc. ("Harvard Vanguard") to lease approximately 2,395 square feet of space at MCAD for the purpose of operating a student health services clinic.
+The cost of the property leased to Harvard Vanguard and included in buildings and improvements in the accompanying statements of net position (deficiency in net position) amounts to approximately \$1,107,000 at both June 30, 2017 and 2016, with accumulated depreciation of \$165,852 and \$138,210 as of June 30, 2017 and 2016, respectively.
+The lease terminated on June 30, 2017.

-The lease agreement provides for an initial term of five years commencing in August 2012, and thereafter, at the option of Harvard Vanguard, may be extended for three additional, five year periods.
+On June 30, 2017, the Authority entered into a lease agreement with Plus One Holdings, Inc. ("Plus One") to lease approximately 2,395 square feet of space at MCAD for the purpose of operating a student health services clinic.
+The lease agreement provides for an initial term of five years commencing in July, 2017, and thereafter, at the option of Plus One, may be extended for three additional, five-year periods.
 The option to extend a term shall be exercised not less than one year prior to the expiration of the term then in effect.
 Annual rent shall be due in advance on the anniversary of the commencement date.
 Annual rent shall increase two and a half percent per year during the initial lease term and all extension periods.

-The Authority has entered into an agreement with MCAD whereby the MCPHS and Harvard Vanguard lease payments will be made on a semiannual basis directly to MCAD, as payment of rent, and held in MCAD's residence hall trust fund and shall be used by MCAD for the operation of the leased property in a similar manner in which residence hall fees are used by the University and the Authority.
-In accordance with the lease agreement MCPHS and Vanguard paid MCAD \$3,214,270 and \$24,474, respectively, during fiscal 2014 and \$3,214,270 and \$24,474, respectively, during fiscal 2013.
+The Authority has entered into an agreement with MCAD whereby the MCPHS, Harvard Vanguard, and Plus One lease payments will be made on a semiannual basis directly to MCAD, as payment of rent, and held in MCAD's residence hall trust fund and shall be used by MCAD for the operation of the leased property in a similar manner in which residence hall fees are used by the University and the Authority.
+In accordance with the lease agreement MCPHS and Vanguard paid MCAD \$3,342,864 and \$26,356, respectively, during fiscal 2017 and \$3,326,790 and \$25,713, respectively, during fiscal 2016.
 The Authority assesses annual obligations to MCAD, which include the pro rata share of the building occupied by MCPHS and Harvard Vanguard, on the same debt assessment basis the Authority uses for their other residence halls.
-The annual assessment included in income from contracts for financial assistance, management, and services in the accompanying statements of revenues, expenses and changes in net position for fiscal 2014 and 2013 related to these lease agreements amounted to \$1,949,500 and \$1,969,500, respectively.
+The annual assessment included in income from contracts for financial assistance, management, and services in the accompanying statements of revenues, expenses and changes in net position for fiscal 2017 and 2016 related to these lease agreements amounted to \$2,144,600 and \$2,080,600, respectively.